ibm-cloud-docs/discovery-data/enrichments.md

 Notes about writing regular expressions:

 -  Use a Java&trade; regular expression.
-See the [Java documentation](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html){: external} for more information.
+For more information, see the [Java documentation](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html){: external}.
 -  Your regular expression should be short and understandable.
 -  The optimal regular expression would lead to a match or a non-match quickly.
 -  It is best to extract common patterns.
 For example, use `a(b|c|d)` instead of `(ab|ac|ad)`.